The study of weak decays induced by $\frac{1}{2}^+ \to \frac{3}{2}^-$ transition in light-cone sum rules: Numerical analysis

-The total errors are coming from uncertainties of the various input parameters and uncertainties coming by varying the $M^2$ and $s_{th}$ from their working regions.
-All uncertainties are taken into account quadratically.
+The errors in the form factors due to the variation of $M^2$ and $s_{th}$ in their working regions, as well as the uncertainties in the input parameters, are taken into account for the obtained results.
+All the uncertainties are taken into account quadratically.

-Using the results of the form factors and Eq. (\ref{eqn:20}) one can easily calculate the decay widths.
-Finally using the results obtained for the form factors, we evaluate the decay widths of the color allowed two body nonleptonic decays $\Xi_b^{0(-)} \to B_c^{+(0)} M$, where $M$ is a pseudoscalar $\pi^-$, or a vector meson $\rho^-$.
-In order to calculate the decay widths of these nonleptonic decays we need the values of the form factors at the point $q^2 = m_M^2$, where $m_M$ is the mass of vector or pseudoscalar mesons.
+Using the lifetime of the $H_b$ and the results of the form factors, one can easily calculate the corresponding branching ratios of the semileptonic $H_b \to H_c \ell \nu$ decays presented in Table~\ref{tab:5}.

+Finally, the obtained results for the form factors enable us to evaluate the decay widths of the color-allowed two body nonleptonic decays $H_b \to H_c M$, where $M$ corresponds to pseudoscalar $\pi^-$, or vector meson $\rho^-$.
+To calculate the decay widths of these nonleptonic decays, we need the values of the form factors at the point $q^2 = m_M^2$, where $m_M$ is the mass of vector or pseudoscalar mesons.